PrincetonUniversity/blastospim-processing-pipeline/README.md

-# BLASTOSPIM Instance Segmentation and Tracking Pipeline
+The  BLASTOSPIM Instance Segmentation and Tracking Pipeline can be run by installing the software packages or by using Jupyter notebooks.

+# Running BLASTOSPIM with Jupyter notebooks

+Follow the instructions here to use the [Jupyter notebooks](https://github.com/haysconun/blastospim-processing-pipeline-Jupyter).

+# Full BLASTOSPIM Install

+Follow the steps below to install of the full pipeline and run a sample dataset.

 ## Step 1: Segmentation of Images